 70% of kids drop out of youth sports by age 13.
-The primary reason?
+The primary reason behind this?
 Lack of feedback.

 When a coach takes the time to provide detailed feedback on a consistent basis, it helps bridge the gap between an athlete’s expectations vs. actual performance.
 This feedback works to steer athletes in a direction toward growth & development, as they know exactly what to work on and why.
 And when athletes see themselves improving, they are more likely to register for the next season.